coolcarly/coolcarly.github.io/docs/life/cooking/others/tempeh.md

 The tempeh was then used as a chicken substitue in a wrap, with a homemade tzatzkiki and flatbread.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/eHMIEHjhjxs?si=faVa6XkIVwEvP7TV" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+*Date updated: 1.7.24*
+I prepared tempeh for a stir fry.
+I steamed for only 10 minutes, marinated in a soy dressing for ~30 minutes and then fried with mushroom, onion and steamed broccoli.
+It was so tasty and had great texture!